rcalix1/LLMs/Attention/README.md

-## Attention and SVD: A Thought Experiment
+## Attention and SVD: A Thought Experiment on a general factorization framework

 # Universal Factorization Layers: A Learned Generalization of Attention